 - If someone becomes detached, consider how long you will wait for them.
 Your main responsibility is to the whole group, so be aware of daylight restrictions and bad weather.

-- If a rider is unwell or suffering mechanical failure, an experienced volunteer should stay with them, or you can advise they phone for help, or taxi if necessary, rather than delay everyone.
+- If a rider is unwell, has a puncture, or suffers mechanical failure, instruct the group to continue to a safe waiting place.
+Make reasonable endeavours to resolve the issue.
+If this is not possible, an experienced volunteer should stay with them, or you can advise they phone for help, or a taxi if necessary, rather than delay everyone.

 - Check that a rider leaving the ride can return home by themselves.
 If in doubt, consider options.

 - If there is an accident, appoint group members to ensure the casualty is safe, call 999, manage the traffic, clear the carriageway if possible and wait for the emergency services.
 Call the rider’s emergency contact.
-Make notes as to what happened, take photos, and take the names of witnesses and group riders.
+Make notes as to what happened, take photos, and take the names of group riders and any other witnesses.